rumblefishdev/evm-debugger/packages/infra/README.md

 ```
 make logs-stage
-make logs-stage
 make logs-stage-sqs
 ```

-# Local
+# Local development

-Enter `local` directory and use `make start`.
-It will create sample stack and generate endpoint that can be used to work with.
+Enter `local` directory and execute `make start`.
+It will create sample stack with endpoint that can be used to work with.
+Stack will be in `sync` state so all changes to code or stack will be executed after file save operation.

-Remember to clean your work at the end of the work with `make clean`
+Remember to clean your work at the end of with `make clean` command.